MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/configure-search-for-multi-geo.md

 <tbody>
 <tr class="odd">
 <td align="left">Promoted results</td>
 <td align="left">You can create query rules with promoted results at different levels: for the whole tenant, for a site collection, or for a site.
-In a multi-geo environment, define promoted results at the tenant level to promote the results to the Search Centers in all geo locations.
-If you only want to promote results in the Search Center that's in the geo location of the site collection or site, define the promoted results at the site collection or site level.
-These results are not promoted in other geo locations.</td>
+In a Multi-Geo environment, define promoted results at the tenant level to promote the results to the Search Centers in all _Geography_ locations.
+If you only want to promote results in the Search Center that's in the _Geography_ location of the site collection or site, define the promoted results at the site collection or site level.
+These results are not promoted in other _Geography_ locations.</td>
-<td align="left">If you don't need different promoted results per geo location, for example different rules for traveling, we recommend defining promoted results at the tenant level.</td>
+<td align="left">If you don't need different promoted results per _Geography_ location, for example different rules for traveling, we recommend defining promoted results at the tenant level.</td>
 </tr>
 <tr class="even">
 <td align="left">Search refiners</td>
-<td align="left">Search returns refiners from all the geo locations of a tenant and then aggregates them.
+<td align="left">Search returns refiners from all the _Geography_ locations of a tenant and then aggregates them.
 The aggregation is a best effort, meaning that the refiner counts might not be 100% accurate.
 For most search-driven scenarios, this accuracy is sufficient.
 </td>
-<td align="left">For search-driven applications that depend on refiner completeness, query each geo location independently.</td>
+<td align="left">For search-driven applications that depend on refiner completeness, query each _Geography_ location independently.</td>
 </tr>
 <tr class="odd">
 <td align="left"></td>
-<td align="left">Multi-geo search doesn't support dynamic bucketing for numerical refiners.</td>
+<td align="left">Multi-Geo search doesn't support dynamic bucketing for numerical refiners.</td>
 <td align="left">Use the <a href="/sharepoint/dev/general-development/query-refinement-in-sharepoint">"Discretize" parameter</a> for numerical refiners.</td>
 </tr>
 <tr class="even">
 <td align="left">Document IDs</td>
-<td align="left">If you're developing a search-driven application that depends on document IDs, note that document IDs in a multi-geo environment aren't unique across geo locations, they are unique per geo location.</td>
+<td align="left">If you're developing a search-driven application that depends on document IDs, note that document IDs in a Multi-Geo environment aren't unique across _Geography_ locations, they are unique per _Geography_ location.</td>
-<td align="left">We've added a column that identifies the geo location.
+<td align="left">We've added a column that identifies the _Geography_ location.
 Use this column to achieve uniqueness.
 This column is named "GeoLocationSource".</td>
 </tr>
 <tr class="odd">
 <td align="left">Number of results</td>
-<td align="left">The search results page shows combined results from the geo locations, but it's not possible to page beyond 500 results.</td>
+<td align="left">The search results page shows combined results from the _Geography_ locations, but it's not possible to page beyond 500 results.</td>
 <td align="left"></td>
 </tr>
 <tr class="even">